apai-fsly/cs532-final-project/README.md

-# CS532-Final-project
+# CS532 Final Project
-The Final Project for CS532 - System for Data Science
+The Final Project for COMPSCI CS532 - Systems for Data Science.

 ## Milestone Checklist
 - [x] Set up a MySQL database in a Docker container.
 - [x] Test Python connectivity to the MySQL database.
+- [x] Find and load the dataset with correct instructions.
-- [ ] Clean each relevant dataset and combine datasets using PySpark.
+- [x] Clean each relevant dataset and combine datasets using PySpark.
-- [ ] Ingest cleaned data into the MySQL database.
+- [x] Ingest cleaned data into the MySQL database.
 - [ ] Benchmark batch ingestion performance with varying hardware configurations.
 - [ ] Plot performance insights comparing rows processed per second.